What is scabies?

 If you or your doctor consider scabies a possible explanation for an itchy rash, the diagnosis can be confirmed by microscopic examination of the contents of a burrow.
 However, even experienced dermatologists only recover a mite or an egg in about 50% of cases of scabies.

-A new technique using dermoscopy makes it easier to identify a mite at the end of a burrow by its characteristic
+Dermatoscopy makes it easy to identify a mite at the end of a burrow by its characteristic

 Scabicides are chemical insecticides used to treat scabies.
 Those available in New Zealand include:

 - 25% Benzyl benzoate lotion, applied daily for 3 days

 - 5% Permethrin cream, left on for 8-10 hours